 Finally, your dentist will check your throat, tongue, head, and neck.
 Serious dental problems will often affect the rest of the area around your mouth and head.
 If your dentist sees anything wrong with these areas, he or she may want to perform a more extensive examination to see if there are underlying oral issues.

 After the checkup, your dentist will begin the second portion of the appointment.
-The cleaning is basically a more in-depth version of the cleaning you do for your teeth on a daily basis.
+When you com in for a dental cleaning in Denver CO, it is basically a more in-depth version of the cleaning you do for your teeth on a daily basis.
 Your dentist will remove any tartar that he or she found during the examination with another kind of special tool.
 This process is called scaling.
 Your dentist will then polish your teeth after the scaling to help remove any surface stains left there from the tartar and plaque.

 Finally, your dentist will floss your teeth for you.
 This is a good time to ask about proper flossing techniques, if you have any.

 Your dentist may go over a lot of different things during your regular dental checkups.
 The best time to ask questions is during the checkup, of course, but if you remember something after you get home, it’s okay to call the office and follow up.
 Follow up is also important if your dentist was waiting for test results or X-rays to come back.
 Your regular checkups are meant to prevent further issues from happening, but also to comfort you knowing everything in your mouth looks okay.
 If you need further consultation, don’t be afraid to call your dentist at any time.